eecs394-s18/PAL/README.md

 Runs your app in development mode.

+If you have Xcode or Android Build Tools you can simply press i or a to run the simulator.

-Open it in the [Expo app](https://expo.io) on your phone to view it.
-It will reload if you save edits to your files, and you will see build errors and logs in the terminal.
+To run on your phone, first download the [Expo app](https://expo.io).
+It will reload dynamically as you save edits to your files, and you can see build errors and logs in the terminal.

 Sometimes you may need to reset or clear the React Native packager's cache.
 To do so, you can pass the `--reset-cache` flag to the start script: